wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/get-started-healthcare/includes/1-5-features-benefits.md

 > [![Screenshot of Care Management app showing the care plan of a patient.](../media/10-care-plan.png)(../media/10-care-plan.png#lightbox)

-### Clinical Data
+### Clinical data

-The Clinical Data section allows for medical practitioners to track observations, encounters, procedures, and appointments for patients.
+The Clinical data section allows for medical practitioners to track observations, encounters, procedures, and appointments for patients.
 These entities map to the [HL7 FHIR standard](http://www.hl7.org/fhir/).

 > [![Screenshot of the Care Management app showing the clinical data section which lists the Observations, Encounters, Procedures and appointments.](../media/11-clinical-data.png)(../media/11-clinical-data.png#lightbox)